mhaskar/DNSStager/README.md

 And to check if everything is working well, lets send DNS query to `cloud-srv-0.test.mydnsserver.live` to get the following:

 ![Alt text](screenshots/DNSStager-dig-test.png)

+We can see that we received `f642:89ee:fae2:c20a:a0a:4b5b:4b5a:585b` as response which is the first 16 bytes of our encoded payload.

+And the agent `/tmp/a2.exe` will do the work for you when you execute it on the target machine.